Anglo-Egyptian Bank: History

-Until 1920 the Cattauï Family had a controlling interest in Anglo-Egyptian.
+Until 1920 the Cattauï family had a controlling interest in Anglo-Egyptian.
 Then in 1921 Barclays Bank initially acquired 15% of the bank before acquiring the Cattauï family's interest in 1924, which made Barclay's the majority stakeholder in Anglo-Egyptian.
-In 1925, Barclays Bank merged Anglo-Egyptian with Colonial Bank and National Bank of South Africa to form Barclays (Dominion, Colonial & Overseas).
+In 1925, Barclays Bank merged Anglo-Egyptian with Colonial Bank and National Bank of South Africa to form Barclays Bank (Dominion, Colonial and Overseas).
 In 1956, following the Anglo-French attack on Port Said, the Egyptian government sequestrated the 19 branches, one sub-branch, and 26 agencies in Egypt, using them to found Bank of Alexandria.